javism/seminariofate2023/seminario-fate_en.md

 ---
 <!-- _backgroundColor: "darkgreen" -->
 <!-- _color: "cornsilk" -->
 # A3.
-Caso judicial
+Judicial case

-* Supongamos test genérico (con o sin técnicas estadísticas) de estimación de riesgo de reincidencia. ¿Qué errores debemos minimizar?
+* Suppose a generic test (with or without statistical techniques) to estimate the risk of recidivism.
+What errors should we minimise?
-* Respecto a la clase: ¿qué metricas nos interesan?
+* Regarding the class: what metrics are we interested in?
-* ¿Y si el test implica pérdida de libertad?
+* What if the test involves loss of freedom?

 ---
-# Casos: COMPAS
+# Cases: COMPAS

-* **ProPublica**: el sistema discrimina porque sobrestima el riesgo para las personas afroamericanas (falsos positivos diferentes para los grupos: 44,8 % vs 23,4 %)
+* **ProPublica**: the system discriminates because it overestimates the risk for African Americans (different false positive for the groups: 44.8% vs 23.4%).
-* **Northpointe**: el sistema no discrimina porque clasifica el riesgo alto por igual (verdaderos positivos similares para todos los grupos étnicos: 63 % vs 59 %)
+* **Northpointe**: system does not discriminate because it classifies high risk equally (similar true positives for all ethnic groups: 63% vs. 59%)

 > Larson, J., & Angwin, J. (2016, May 23).
 [How We Analyzed the COMPAS Recidivism Algorithm](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm).
 ProPublica.

 ---
-# Casos: COMPAS
+# Cases: COMPAS

-¿Cómo pueden ser compatibles las definiciones matemáticas de equanimidad de ProPublica y Northpointe?
+How can ProPublica's and Northpointe's mathematical definitions of fairness be compatible?

 ![center](pics/han_solo_bayes.jpeg)

 > Source [Han Solo and Bayesian Priors](https://www.countbayesie.com/blog/2015/2/18/hans-solo-and-bayesian-priors)

 ---
-# Casos: COMPAS
+# Cases: COMPAS

 ![bg right:43% fit](pics/black-vs-white-defendants-decile-scores-rot.png)

-Es matemáticamente compatible porque la prevalencia/frecuencia base/probabilidad a priori de los dos grupos es diferente (ver Chouldechova (2017)).
+It is mathematically compatible because the a priori prevalence/baseline frequency/probability of the two groups is different (see Chouldechova (2017)).

 > A. Chouldechova.
 Fair Prediction with Disparate Impact: A Study of Bias in Recidivism Prediction Instruments.
 Big Data, 5(2):153–163, 2017. https://doi.org/10.1089/big.2016.0047
 ---
 <!-- _backgroundColor: "darkgreen" -->
 <!-- _color: "cornsilk" -->
-# A4. ¿Cómo podemos mitigar?
+# A4.
+How can we mitigate bias?

 ![bg right fit](pics/proxies.jpg)

-* Ya tenemos una medida del sesgo estadístico
+* We already have a measure of statistical bias.
-* ¿Cómo podríamos mitigar?
+* How could we mitigate?
-* Pero antes: **¿tiene sentido una intervención estadística/algorítmica?**
+* But first: **Does a statistical/algorithmic intervention make sense?**

 ---
-# Técnicas de mitigación de sesgos
+# Bias mitigation techniques

 ![](pics/bias-datadriven-survey.png)